 Closed-end funds: powerful portfolio solutions

-Legg Mason is among the top 10 largest closed-end fund managers in the U.S., offering over 25 CEFs, with over $10 billion in assets under management1.
+We are among the top 10 largest closed-end fund managers in the U.S., offering over 25 CEFs, with over $10 billion in assets under management1.
 With a legacy reaching back to 1929, we offer breadth and depth of investment strategies to help meet the needs of our individual and institutional clients.
 We offer a comprehensive lineup of closed-end funds targeting compelling investment opportunities across fixed income, equity and specialty sectors.
 Our funds offer investors the potential for attractive dividends and active professional management with the convenience of an exchange-traded security.

 1 Source: Lipper, as of December 31, 2016.